Skip to Content

 The technique I use is a pretty classic one.
 A hot pan, sear, then baste with butter and rest… and yes resting is crtitical!

 For me the perfect steak is rump, it has the right balance between flavour and tenderness.
-Although I have been known to use sirloin too, as I do in my surf and turf recipe.
+However, I have been known to use sirloin too, as I do in my surf and turf and steak sandwich recipes.

 On top of trying to help you produce the perfect steak for whoever you are serving it to, I’ve thrown in a bonus chimichurri sauce recipe too.